 Making your kitchen greener is much easier than you think!
-Nutrition Expert Dianna Sinni Dillon shares the why’s and how’s to compost food scraps in your kitchen like a pro in no time.
+Here’s how you can start composting food scraps like a pro in no time.

 Most people toss their apple cores, dinner crumbs, and kale stems into the garbage can like it’s nothing.
 The food in your fridge or on your plate easily become trash if it is no longer worthy of a bite.
 Forgotten leftovers and unused portions of fruit and veggies are typically synonymous with trash.

 But before you trash the papery peel of garlic and the ends of onions while you prep for your next meal, let’s consider composting.